Athena The Greek Goddess of War and Wisdom

 In it's shadow aspect, the Teacher may manipulate and mislead their students by indoctrinating them with negative beliefs and destructive behaviours.

-As an Inventor this Goddess teaches mankind how to spin and weave, however it is in this role that we see her need to control her "students" and she will not allow anyone to surpass her accomplishments.
+As an Inventor this Goddess is said to have taught women how to spin and weave.
+However, it is in this role that we see the teachers shadow side in her need to control her "students."
+Athena refused to allow Arachne skill to surpass her own.
+When Arachne foolishly boasted about the fine cloth she had created, Athena turned her into a spider.

 Please follow this link to the Archetypes page to discover which other Goddess Archetypes resonate with you.